Calorique

 Nutrition labels display per-100g values.
 The internet shows calorie counts for “one chicken breast.”
 The problem: these are not the same thing, and no one actually eats exactly 100 grams of chicken.

-Breast SizeRaw WeightCooked WeightCalories (grilled)Protein (g)
+Breast SizeRaw WeightCooked WeightCalories (cooked roasted)Protein (g)

 Small115g (4 oz raw)~87g14427